felixhammerl/bookworm/README.md

 ## NFC writing

 I use NFC Tools for macOS and Android to write the NFC tags.
-The tags should contain a single entry with a file URI, pointing to the m3u playlist file.
+The tags should contain a single NDEF entry with a file URI, pointing to the m3u playlist file.

 ## Let's go!